sfigg/commercialization-public/docset/design/device-experiences/docking.md

 </tr>
 <tr>
 <th align="left" valign="top">Touchpad (optional)</th>
 <td>If the dock has an embedded touchpad, the touchpad needs to be a precision touchpad (PTP).
 We recommend that IHVs follow the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt604177(v=vs.85).aspx">PTP implementation guide</a> to create PTPs that are on par with traditional laptop PTPs.
-The <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt604198(v=vs.85).aspx">Device Integration</a>, <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt604199(v=vs.85).aspx">Experience Customization</a>, and <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt604201(v=vs.85).aspx">Module Design for HLK Requirements</a> sections in the implementation guide details the best practices to creating a touchpad that is superior aesthetically and experience wise.</td>
+The <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt604198(v=vs.85).aspx">Device Integration</a>, <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt604199(v=vs.85).aspx">Experience Customization</a>, and <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt604201(v=vs.85).aspx">Module Design for HLK Requirements</a> sections in the implementation guide describe the best practices for creating a touchpad that is superior aesthetically and experience-wise.</td>
 </tr>
 </tbody>
 </table>
-All these recommendations are in addition to the touchpad requirements detailed in the [minimum hardware requirements](../minimum/minimum-hardware-requirements-overview.md).
+All these recommendations are in addition to the touchpad requirements detailed in the <a href="../minimum/minimum-hardware-requirements-overview">minimum hardware requirements</a>.

 ### A Note on Thunderbolt